 What is electric car depreciation like?
 Do EVs keep their value?

 Depreciation – the amount of value a car loses over time – is influenced by several factors beyond just what fuel it’s powered by.
-Using our comparison above as an example, the electric Volkswagen ID.4 will ‘cost’ around £240 less per year in depreciation over the course of a 49-month finance agreement than the diesel-powered Mercedes GLA.
+Using our comparison above as an example, the electric Volkswagen ID.3 will ‘cost’ around £24 more per year in depreciation over the course of a four-year finance agreement than the diesel-powered Golf.
 This won’t be the case for every comparison, however, so make sure you check the guaranteed future value if you want to understand how much a car you’re looking at is expected to depreciate over time.

-What we can say with confidence, however, is that EVs are generally no worse for depreciation than their fuel-powered counterparts – in other words, there isn’t a noticeable depreciation penalty associated with battery-powered cars.
+What we can say with confidence, however, is that used electric cars are generally no worse for depreciation than their fuel-powered counterparts.
+In other words, there isn’t a noticeable depreciation penalty associated with battery-powered cars after the first year of ownership.
 Like all cars, you can maximise the long-term value of your EV by keeping on top of maintenance and minimising the wear and tear you subject it to.

 Your electric car running costs questions answered